yogeshhegde/processor-sdk-doc/source/common/PRU-ICSS/PRU-Hands-on-Labs.rst

       .. image:: /images/Pru_lab1_targetconfig.png

 #.
-Let’s launch the debugger and load the code!
+Let's launch the debugger and load the code!

    #.
 In the "Target Configurations" view, right click the Target
       Configuration file we just created and select **Launch Selected